 What qualifies a brand as one of the best clothing brands for men, especially in such a crowded market?
 It’s simple, really: The best brands fill an essential need by doing one thing–or several things–well, and they always tend to go above and beyond in every category.

-And by that, we’re talking about everything from quality fabrics to careful production processes to a focus on stylish, functional designs that stand the test of time.
+And by that, I’m talking about everything from quality fabrics to careful production processes to a focus on stylish, functional designs that stand the test of time.

 Sure, functionality is going to mean different things to different brands–it’s the difference between the best tailoring brand and the best workout brand, for instance–but one thing remains constant: A lot of extra effort goes into crafting a stellar clothing brand.

 To start your menswear journey off the right way, these are the men’s clothing brands we can’t live without.
 We also maintain a list of the best online clothing stores for men should you wish to expand your search.

 For the guy who wants a true one-stop shop—everything from rugged outerwear to essential, office-ready shirting to well-made basics, denim and classic chinos – San Francisco’s Taylor Stitch is truly a revelation.

 Founded on the idea of making the perfect button-down shirt, the brand does so much more than that—they now make everything from cardigans to waxed field jackets to selvedge denim and chinos, for starters.

 They do so with a design ethos that’s on-trend and modern but not over the top – these are clothes every guy can look good wearing.

 Sure, a guy needs reliable everyday staples for the office and for days around town, but for more active pursuits and daily workouts, there’s a worthwhile upgrade out there.